 Our top Michelin star restaurant selection in Madrid city is DiverXO (3 Fabulous stars!)

 The creations of Chef David Muñoz have impressed gourmets worldwide.
-Coolness, bravery and creativity are the key to success of DiverXO.
+Coolness, bravery, and creativity are the key to the success of DiverXO.
 This restaurant’s menu changes with the season, but only has two possibilities.
 The XOW Menu and Menu Glotón XOW.
-Both the menus offer the same food, and only vary in quantity and price.
+Both the menus offer the same food and only vary in quantity and price.

 Getting There: The best way to get to this pick of Best European restaurant is by Metro and then getting off in Tetuan Station (Line 1).

 Want to know the best way to get to any one of these places in Europe by train?
 Save A Train of course!
 Head on over to our website to find the best prices, in seconds!